 Conductivity and Heat Resistance

 Aluminum is an excellent conductor of electricity, rivaling copper in some applications but at a fraction of the weight.
 This property has created specific aluminum shapes for electrical applications, like wires and busbars.
-Additionally, aluminum’s ability to efficiently dissipate heat makes it a preferred choice for electronic heat sinks.
+Also, aluminum’s ability to efficiently dissipate heat makes it a preferred choice for electronic heat sinks.
 Its heat resistance and conductivity have steered industries toward developing aluminum shapes tailored for cooling solutions and electrical systems.

 Common Aluminum Alloys and Their Usages